andruschka/pm2-meteor/README.md

 3. it uses PM2 to run your Meteor Apps
 4. you pass the path to the Meteor settings file, instead of copy-pasting them
 5. you can set the directory where your apps will be deployed
-6. you can scale up your App with one command
+6. you can scale your App in realtime with one command

 ### Why PM2?
 PM2 is a process manager, that will run/restart Nodejs apps, just like forever - but: